ahmadmokaddam/Whatsapp-Revael/README.md

 # English

+1- Can Use Esign [https://esign.yyyue.xyz/](https://esign.yyyue.xyz/) Get free certification You don't need a jailbreak or a computer

+2- Can Use AltStore [https://altstore.io/](https://altstore.io/) Get free certification You need a computer

-# How to Use on non-jailbroken devices
+How to Sideload on non-jailbroken devices For AltStore [https://altstore.io/](https://altstore.io/) Requirements

-1. A computer running macOS or Windows
+A computer running macOS or Windows
-2. Internet connection
+Internet connection
-3. Apple ID (email & password)
+Apple ID (email & password)

-# AltStore
+If you are on iOS 16, you may need to enable Developer Mode.
+(Settings > Privacy & Security > Developer Mode) AltStore

-* Download the IPA file from the link above and copy it to your phone, using iCloud Drive, Airdrop, or any other method.
+Download the IPA file from the link above and copy it to your phone, using iCloud Drive, Airdrop, or any other method.

-* Download and install AltServer from [here](https://altstore.io)
+Download and install AltServer from here

-* Right click on the AltServer icon with your phone connected and choose "Install Altstore", then the name of your phone.
+Right click on the AltServer icon with your phone connected and choose "Install Altstore", then the name of your phone.
 When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, app-specific passwords are not.

-* Make sure no other WhatsApp with the same bundle identifier is installed. (net.whatsapp.WhatsApp if you chose original IPA or com.fouadraheb.watusi for the duplicate)
+Make sure no other WhatsApp with the same bundle identifier is installed. (net.whatsapp.WhatsApp if you chose original IPA or Bundle for the duplicate)

-* Open AltStore and navigate to the "My Apps" tab.
+Open AltStore and navigate to the "My Apps" tab.
 Choose the plus in the top right corner and open the IPA file.
 When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, app-specific passwords are not.

-# Cydia Impactor (Requires Developer Account)

-* Download the IPA file from the link above and place it on your Desktop

-* Download and run Cydia Impactor for your operating system from [here](http://www.cydiaimpactor.com)

-* Make sure no other WhatsApp with the same bundle identifier is installed. (net.whatsapp.WhatsApp if you chose original IPA or com.fouadraheb.watusi for the duplicate)

-* Connect your iOS device and hit "Trust" if prompted so that your device appears in Cydia Impactor

-* Drag the IPA file from your Desktop to Cydia Impactor

-* Enter your Apple ID email address when prompted

-* Enter your password when prompted

-* If you get an alert like the following, press "OK"

-* Wait for Cydia Impactor to finish and you will find the app installed on your device
+FAQ
+If you receive "Please sign in with app-specific password" error, that's beacuse you have 2-factor authentication enabled for your Apple ID.
+You have to go into Apple's website https://appleid.apple.com, log in with your account and create an app-specific password to use as your Apple ID's password.

-# Note
+Note

-* Signing with a non developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.
-Non-Developer accounts do not work with Cydia Impactor.
+Signing with a non developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.
-* The app will not receive Push Notifications and you won't be able to use iCloud features.
+The app will not receive Push Notifications and you won't be able to use iCloud features.